marceloacosta/open-source-guidelines/CONTRIBUTING.md

 This guide provides comprehensive guidelines for contributing to open source projects, with a focus on effective communication, understanding, and collaboration.
 These guidelines are primarily based on the excellent course ["Contributing To Open Source – Beginner's Guide"](https://www.youtube.com/watch?v=mklEhT_RLos) by James Pierce, former head of Open Source at Meta.

+## 🚀 Quick Start for First-Time Contributors

+New to open source?
+Don't worry!
+Here's a simple step-by-step guide to make your first contribution:

+1. **Find Your First Project**
+   - Start with projects you already use and love
+   - Look for repositories with "good first issue" or "beginner friendly" labels
+   - Visit [first-timers-only.com](https://www.firsttimersonly.com/) for beginner-friendly projects

+2. **Get Ready (One-Time Setup)**
+   - Install Git on your computer
+   - Create a GitHub account
+   - Set up your local development environment

+3. **Make Your First Contribution**
+   - Find an issue you want to work on
+   - Comment on the issue saying you'd like to help
+   - Fork the repository
+   - Clone it to your computer
+   - Create a new branch
+   - Make your changes
+   - Push and create a pull request

+4. **Need Help?**
+   - Don't be afraid to ask questions in the issue
+   - Join the project's Discord or community chat
+   - Remember: everyone was a beginner once!

+## Common First Contributions
+- Fix typos in documentation
+- Add missing documentation
+- Add code comments
+- Fix obvious bugs
+- Add tests
+- Update outdated dependencies

 ## Core Principles

 ### 1. Communication First